This guide will explain what happens at a Buddhist funeral and the death rituals that must take place according to Buddhist funeral traditions.

 The body must be completely cold until it can be prepared for cremation - before it can be prepared, the deceased should be dressed in normal everyday clothes.

-A Buddhist funeral service can be quite diverse.
+A Buddhist funeral ceremony can be quite diverse.
 It is typically held at a Buddhist monastery, though some families prefer to do it at their own home.

-A Buddhist may be buried or cremated, though is traditionally the preferred option.
+A Buddhist may be buried or cremated, though Buddhist funeral customs usually specify cremation as the preferred option.
 The cremation service usually takes place at a local crematorium, with the ashes scattered, buried or kept in an urn at home.

 A reception may be held after a Buddhist funeral, where mourners are invited to pay their respects.
-This usually depends on family traditions.
+This usually depends on family traditions as well as other Buddhist funeral customs.

 Source: Buddhist Society